WTy-2/spec/src/specialisation.md

 # Specialisation

-WTy2 does NOT currently feature "specialisation" as a high-level language feature (à la Rust), being able to override typeclass instances for specific types.
-Instead, specialisation in the context of WTy2 refers to an optimisation strategy that is key to get highly polymorphic WTy2 programs to perform well.
+WTy2 does NOT currently feature "specialisation" as a high-level language feature (à la Rust [^note]), being able to override typeclass instances for specific types.
+Instead, specialisation in the context of WTy2 refers to an optimisation strategy that is key to get highly polymorphic WTy2 programs to perform well [^note].

 Specialisation can be thought of a bit like a "lite" version of monomorphisation.
 Types can be infinitely large in WTy2, so full monomorphisation as a compilation strategy is infeasible; however, where possible, compiling separate versions of functions for specific argument values (or sets of argument values) and dispatching to those specialised versions can get most of the benefits (the main downside being the compiler now has to decide on a strategy for deciding when to specialise).